loveshdongre/leetcode-enhancer/README.md

 * ### Mozilla Firefox
     To install this extension from Firefox Browser Addons <a href="https://addons.mozilla.org/en-US/firefox/addon/leetcode-enhancer/" target="_blank">click here</a>

-    After installing this extension the button for it will appear next to the address bar and not the where the global extensions are visible.
-This makes sure the extension is running only when you need it.
+    After installing this extension the button for it will appear next to the address bar and not where the global extensions are visible.
+This is done to make sure the extension is running only when you need it.

 ## :crown: For developers
 Clone the source locally: